 Table 17-4: Resolution of clock in an always or initial block

 When the assert statement is outside any procedural block, there is no inferred clock.
-The rules for clock resolution are specified in the table below.
+The rules for clock resolution are specified in Table 17-5.

 Table 17-5: Resolution of clock outside a procedural block